 Employment and discrimination

-Grace acts for both Claimants and Respondents and accepts instructions in all areas of employment law.
+Grace Nicholls acts for Claimants and Respondents and accepts instructions in all areas of employment law.

-She has appeared in tribunals (both at preliminary and final hearings) nationally involving issues such as unfair dismissal (including constructive unfair dismissal), TUPE claims (including failure to inform and consult), discrimination (including direct discrimination, discrimination arising from disability, failure to make reasonable adjustments, harassment and victimisation), unlawful deductions from wages, commission issues, redundancy, whistleblowing and substantive jurisdictional issues.
-She has experience in particular with claims under the Equality Act in relation to the protected characteristics of race, religious belief, sex, disability and age.
+She has appeared in tribunals (at preliminary and final hearings) nationally involving issues such as unfair dismissal (including constructive unfair dismissal), TUPE claims (including failure to inform and consult), discrimination (including direct and indirect discrimination, discrimination arising from disability, failure to make reasonable adjustments, harassment, victimisation and equal pay), unlawful deductions from wages, commission issues, redundancy, whistleblowing and substantive jurisdictional issues.
+Grace's practice also includes High Court injunctive work including issues concerning restrictive covenants.

-She has been instructed by a wide range of clients, ranging from individuals to a national pharmaceutical company, local authorities, recruitment agencies, and companies in the leisure and tourism and pharmaceutical industries.
+She has been instructed by a wide range of clients, ranging from individuals to local authorities, recruitment agencies, and companies in the leisure, hospitality, tourism, retail and pharmaceutical industries.
+She also has experience acting for charitable organisations.

 She has a busy practice drafting pleadings and providing written advice at various stages of litigation on a range of issues including advice on prospects and quantum.
 She also has experience drafting Notices of Appeal to the EAT.